mgartner/game_of_life/README.md

 Game of Life
 ============

-Simple Game of Life I wrote in Ruby.
+Simple Game of Life I wrote in Ruby quite a while ago.
 It runs completely in a terminal using a character matrix to visualize the game.

 To run the game: